-Now, St Nicholas arrives in Flanders and the Netherlands in November from Spain – it is widely believed that Spanish sailors brought the legend of Saint Nicholas to the Netherlands – to get ready for the special celebrations on 6 December.
+Now, St Nicholas arrives in Flanders and the Netherlands in November from Spain; locals believe that Spanish sailors brought the legend of Saint Nicholas to the Netherlands.
+Special celebrations commence on 6 December.
 While the Dutch celebrate on 5 December, in Flanders celebrations take place on the day (6 December) with more focus on the children than the whole family.

 St Nicholas and his white horse have also been associated with the pagan legend of the Germanic god Wodon (Danish god Odin), an all-powerful deity who was believed to fly through the air on a magic horse each December on the winter solstice, the shortest day of the year.
 The Sinterklaas Journaal is also a show watched by many.

 The image of Sinterklaas